grain-lang/grain/stdlib/priorityqueue.md

 drain : PriorityQueue<a> -> List<a>
 ```

-Clears the priority queue and returns all of the elements in the priority
+Clears the priority queue and produces a list of all of the elements in the priority
 queue in priority order.

 Parameters: